 Erin K. Jenne, Andras Bozoki, and Peter Visnovitz (2022) "Antisemitic Tropes, Fifth Columnism and

-Soros-Bashing: The Curious Case of Central European University," in Enemies Within: The Global Politics of Fifth Columns, Oxford University Press, forthcoming.
+Soros-Bashing: The Curious Case of Central European University," in Enemies Within: The Global Politics of Fifth Columns, Oxford University Press.

 Erin K. Jenne (2021) Populism, nationalism and revisionist foreign policy, International Affairs 97(2): 323-343.